Economic policy of the Biden administration: Public perceptions of economy

 Inflation peaked at 9.0% in June 2022 began swiftly abating and by November 2023 the inflation rate stood at 3.2% and summer 2024 had returned near target levels.
 GDP growth, job creation and wage growth remained strong under Biden, with a sustained nearly 50-year-low unemployment rate.
 Polls, however, indicated broad public discontent with the Biden economy, though data showed consumers continued spending, taking vacations and changing jobs as though they believed the economy was good.

 A March 2024 CBS News poll found that 65% of Americans viewed the economy under Biden's predecessor, Donald Trump, as good, whereas only 38% expressed a similar positive opinion of the current economy under Biden.

 People tend to see their own economic reality and that of their local and state economies as doing better than the national economy, hinting at a disconnect fueled more by media narrative.

+In the 2024 presidential election, two thirds of voters called the economy "not-so-good" or "poor" in exit polls, with 69% of them voting for Donald Trump, who defeated Biden's vice president, Kamala Harris.
+An exit poll found 45% of voters stated their personal finances were in worse shape than four years prior.
+The high inflation under Biden, compared to Trump, has been credited for Trump's victory.